-If you’re interested in trying the waves, then visit Buck’s Northwest (previously Buck’s Bikes).
-Located on Front Street next to Seabrook Cottage Rentals and Front Street Market, you can practically see your waves and plot your course.
-Buck rents surfboards and wetsuits, plus he gives great tips and locales, depending on your level.
+If you’re interested in trying the waves, then visit Buck’s Northwest (previously Buck’s Bikes) so they can provide more insight into what can be done immediately in the area.
+Located on Front Street, you can practically see your waves and plot your course.

 At Bucks Northwest, they offer all equipment rentals, as well as lessons, of various water “surfing” related activities!
 Each instructor is knowledgeable and also Red Cross Lifeguard Certified.

 Visit Buck’s Northwest in person or see their website to book a lesson today!

 Eat up.
 Did you know that certain foods can help you maintain body heat?
 Bananas, lean meats, and ginger root are just a few foods that can help.

 Suit up.
 Ask a professional about the correct wet suit to wear in colder water temperatures.
 Appropriate booties and gloves are also crucial to stay in safe in colder water.

 Warm up.
 Just like any exercise, it’s important to warm up your muscles before doing anything strenuous.
 Jog in place, do some jumping jacks, or an exercise of your choice to get your body warmed up.